Summary:

 Go to Outlook, look up the property, and set up an email for yourself.
 Include 2 or 3 references, such as Zillow, Redfin, or Realtor, and send the email to yourself to place in your lead file.
 This will give you an idea of the property’s condition, an estimate of its value, and a physical description.

 If you don’t mind, you’ll need a comprehensive property profile from your chosen title company.
 This detailed information will be valuable to your loan file, providing a thorough understanding of the property and its potential implications for the loan transaction.
-When was the property purchased, how much was paid, what is the history of recorded documents, and what copies of the recorded documents are available for the property?
+When was the property purchased, how much was paid, what is the History of recorded documents, and what copies of the recorded documents are available for the property?

 If the Borrower is an individual, look them up on Google and LinkedIn.

-Could you place the data in the lead file?
+Place the data in the loan file.

 If the property is in another state, research the distinction between judicial and non-judicial foreclosure.
 Many lenders only make loans in non-judicial states.
 A few exceptions exist, like Florida and Texas, if the Borrower is an entity.
 Some states provide for both methods.